Iran, US hold 'productive' talks in Oman, agree to resume next week, Tehran says

-DUBAI: Iran and the US held "productive" talks in Oman on Saturday (Apr 12) and agreed to reconvene next week, Tehran said, a dialogue meant to address Tehran's escalating nuclear programme with President Donald Trump threatening military action if there is no deal.
+DUBAI: Iran and the US held "positive" and "constructive" talks in Oman on Saturday (Apr 12) and agreed to reconvene next week, both sides said, a dialogue meant to address Tehran's escalating nuclear programme with President Donald Trump threatening military action if there is no deal.

 "I think we are very close to a basis for negotiations and if we can conclude this basis next week, we’ll have gone a long way and will be able to start real discussions based on that,” Iranian Foreign Minister Abbas Araqchi told state television.